 It could be but the detail would be poor... most of the pre WW1 machines used a vertical round cylinder - would take alot of work to make the engine look right.Would still be a great starting point for something like a replica board tracker or pre WWI cycle.

-I'm still interested in that motor because of it's looks.
+Check out this link.I'm still interested in that motor because of it's looks.

 Does it have a built in clutch and transmission, and what not....